Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 No. They won't notice it in this case, because the performance margins between browsers are now so small that you can't notice without something timing things for you, or loading a very intensive (very complex dom or javascript or combo) side by side in FF and some other browser.
 You're not going to notice if it's faster than chrome if you're not even sure what browser you use.

 IMO, this is why MS Edge failed to take off.
-Who cares about its performance, if it breaks on many sites and, when broken, even offe
+Who cares about its performance, if it breaks on many sites and, when broken, even offers to show that site in IE instead.
+If a browser kept telling me to use a different browser, then whatever benefit it may have had to begin with, isn't really worth it cause of that rigmarole.

+Discordapp.com is usable in Chromium and unusably slow in Firefox ESR 52.

 Re: (Score:2)